 to learn about the tests and improve your skills.

 This class breaks down the essentials of the reading tests.
 Studying both concepts and test strategies, you will practice with authentic test questions to develop competence and confidence.
 You will be then be poised to decide which test is better for you to take.

+Classes are kept small to increase student-teacher interaction.
 The instruction covers both reading comprehension topics and genre practice: